 - Do not use a cooking range to heat your home.

 - Have all stoves, fireplaces, chimneys, and all types of furnaces professionally examined and cleaned annually.

-The ultimate thing you can do for your heating system is to be sure it’s not only all set to keep you warm all winter but also safe, is to schedule your fall tune-up.
-During your fall tune-up, Parker Pearce Service Experts Heating & Air Conditioning will check to make sure your heating system is operating safely with a total multi-point inspection and cleaning.
+The ultimate thing you can do for your furnace is to be sure it’s not only all set to keep you warm all winter but also safe, is to schedule your fall tune-up.
+During your fall tune-up, Parker Pearce will check to make sure your heating system is operating safely with a total multi-point inspection and cleaning.
 Call 301-476-4577 today and learn how you can save on a furnace tune-up through November 25th.